 Shortbread dough

-- Organization: always read the recipe first and make sure you have all the ingredients, at the right temperatures, and also the rest of the equipment and space to make it.
-This will make the process so much easier!
+- Organization: read the recipe first and ensure you have ingredients at the correct temperature, utensils and equipment needed, and enough workspace.
+This will make the process so much easier.

-- Baking time: keep in mind that all ovens and pans are different, even if they look the same or very similar.
-The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
-You can use a thermometer that is placed inside the oven (like the OXO oven thermometer) to check that your oven is at the right temperature.
-I recommend you keep track of how your oven works and what tiny details you might need to adjust.
+- Baking time: consider that all ovens and pans are different, even if they look similar.
+The baking time in my recipes is as accurate as possible, but it might take you more or less time.
+You can use a thermometer (like the OXO oven thermometer) to check that your oven is at the right temperature.
+I recommend tracking how your oven works and what tiny details you might need to adjust.

 - Freezing: you can't skip this step if you want to achieve the right consistency.